resolve109/study-aws-sa/aws-study-guide.md

   - Saves time and resources by eliminating repeated work each time the job runs
   - Increases efficiency for daily or periodic ETL jobs by only processing incremental updates

+### Data Analytics Solutions
+- **Clickstream and Ad-hoc Analysis**:
+  - Use Amazon Athena for one-time queries against data in S3 with minimal operational overhead
+  - Combine with Amazon QuickSight for creating KPI dashboards and visualizations
+  - Use AWS Lake Formation blueprints to simplify data ingestion into data lakes
+  - AWS Glue can crawl sources, extract data, and transform it to analytics-friendly formats like Parquet
+  - This serverless approach requires less operational overhead than custom Lambda functions or Redshift
+  - Provides a more cost-effective solution than running Kinesis Data Analytics for one-time queries
+  - Enables SQL-based analysis without managing infrastructure
+  - Ideal for consolidating batch data from databases and streaming data from sensors for business analytics
+  - Most effective combination for producing KPI dashboards with minimal operational overhead

 ## Encryption and Data Protection

 ### EBS Encryption by Default